 The best 4G network

-Virtually every mobile provider offers 4G contracts now, but which one is the best for you?
+Every mobile provider offers 4G contracts, but which one is the best for you?

-4G has been up and running for over six years now and it's become the industry standard as consumers and businesses users alike need a high-speed connection to power their streaming, social media networking and of course mobile working.
-As devices have morphed into mobile offices, employees need access to a solid network and the evolution of 4G has accommodated this.
+4G has been up and running for over eight years now, and it's since become the industry standard as consumers and businesses users alike need a high-speed connection to power their streaming, social media and remote working.
+While next-generation 5G connectivity is also now available, coverage remains limited and prices remain high.

-In fact, mobile provider Three has so much faith in 4G tech, it has phased out all of its 3G handsets in recent months, backing 4G tech wholeheartedly.
-But now all mobile networks offer competitive 4G services and many have invested a lot of money to boost coverage to beat their rivals, how can you choose which is the best 4G mobile network for you?
+All of the UK's mobile networks offer competitive 4G services and many have invested a lot of money to boost coverage to beat their rivals, how can you choose which is the best 4G mobile network for you?